Trial date set down for Shine Lawyers Oakey and Katherine PFAS class action

-The second stage – to be heard from November 30, 2020 to December 24, 2020 – is set to hear the remainder of the matters in dispute, which will largely relate to the amount of damages owed to the claimants.
+The second stage – to be heard from November 30, 2020, to December 24, 2020 – is set to hear the remainder of the matters in dispute, which will largely relate to the number of damages owed to the claimants.

-Justice Lee has directed that a mediation take place for all three matters before the first stage hearing next year.
+Justice Lee has directed that mediation takes place for all three matters before the first stage hearing next year.

 A further case management hearing will take place on September 27, 2019, when it’s anticipated Justice Lee will make further orders in respect of expert referees, mediation and the matters to be determined at the first stage hearing.